ESAT Past Papers & Preparation

 Mathematics 1

 27 questions, 40 minutes.
-Mechanics, electricity, waves, materials, and more.
+Mechanics, electricity, magnetism, waves, thermal physics, radioactivity.
+Sits between GCSE and A-Level depth.

 27 questions, 40 minutes.
-Atomic structure, bonding, organic chemistry, energetics.
+Atomic structure, bonding, quantitative chemistry, organic up to esters.
+Sits between GCSE and A-Level depth.

 Full syllabus and topic list for all five ESAT subtests.